egbonjefri/ai4ph_notebooks_versioning/README.md

 ## Notebook

-1. **Fatality Rate Analysis**: Focuses on the mortality rates and factors contributing to variations across different demographics.
+1. **Fatality Rate Analysis**: Focuses on the mortality rates and factors contributing to variations.

 ## Tools and Technologies

 - **Python**: Primary programming language for data analysis.
 - **Jupyter Notebooks**: Interactive computing environment for creating and sharing documents that contain live code, equations, visualizations, and narrative text.
-- **Pandas, NumPy, Matplotlib**: Key Python libraries for data manipulation and visualization.
+- **Pandas, Matplotlib**: Key Python libraries for data manipulation and visualization.
 - **Git/GitHub**: Used for version control and sharing the project for collaborative purposes.

 ## Getting Started